-If you have doubts about the identity of the person making the objection you can ask for more information.
+If you have doubts about the identity of the person making the request you can ask for more information.
 However, it is important that you only request information that is necessary to confirm who they are.
 The key to this is proportionality.
 You should take into account what data you hold, the nature of the data, and what you are using it for.

-You need to let the individual know as soon as possible that you need more information from them to confirm their identity before responding to their objection.
-The period for responding to the objection begins when you receive the additional information.
+You must let the individual know without undue delay and within one month that you need more information from them to confirm their identity.
+You do not need to comply with the request until you have received the additional information.